junxit/us-congress-bills-111/bill.md

 - Whereas in 2002, Congress declared the Mojave Cross a national memorial, the only such memorial dedicated to the war dead of World War I;
 - Whereas in 2003, Congress passed legislation to protect the Mojave Cross memorial by providing for a land swap that would leave the cross on private land, to be maintained by the Veterans of Foreign Wars;
 - Whereas, on April 28, 2010, the United States Supreme Court, in Salazar v.
 Buono, reversed a Court of Appeals judgment that invalidated an effort by Congress to preserve the Mojave Cross memorial through a land transfer and remanded the case for further proceedings; and
-- Whereas, on May 9, 2010, the Mojave Cross memorial was reportedly vandalized and stolen: Now therefore, be it
+- Whereas, on May 9, 2010, the Mojave Cross memorial was reportedly vandalized and stolen: Now, therefore, be it

 That the House of Representatives—